Haudenosaunee mythology: The Do-yo-da-no

 After the death of Ata-en-sic, the island is shrouded in gloom.
 Hah-gweh-di-yu shapes the sky and creates the Sun from his mother's face saying, "You shall rule here where your face will shine forever."
 However, Hä-qweh-da-ět-gǎh sets the great darkness in the west to drive down the Sun.
 Hah-gweh-di-yu then takes the Moon and stars, his sisters, from his mother's breast and places them to guard the night sky.
 He gives his mother's body to the earth, the Great Mother from whom all life came.

 Ga-gaah, the Crow, comes from the sun land carrying a grain of corn in his ear.
 Hah-gweh-di-yu plants the corn above his mother's body and it becomes the first grain.
 Ga-gaah hovers over the corn fields, guarding them against harm and claiming his share.

-Aid by assistants or subordinate spirits such as the Huron spirit Ioskeha, Hah-gweh-di-yu creates the first people, heals disease, defeats demons, and gives the Iroquois many magical and ceremonial rituals.
-Another of his gifts is tobacco, a central part of the Iroquois religion.
+Hah-gweh-di-yu creates the first people, heals disease, defeats demons, and gives the Haudenosaunee many magical and ceremonial rituals.
+Another of his gifts is tobacco, a central part of the Haudenosaunee religion.
 In contrast, Hä-qweh-da-ět-gǎh brings dangerous and destructive things to the world.
 Thus, the Do-yo-da-no creation myth is also about the behaviors and morals of people.